Menu

 An SQL developer must decide what type of data that will be stored inside each column when creating a table.
 The data type is a guideline for SQL to understand what type of data is expected inside of each column, and it also identifies how SQL will interact with the stored data.

-Note: Data types might have different names in different database.
+Always check the documentation!
+Data types might have different names in different databases.
 And even if the name is the same, the size and other details may be different!
-Always check the documentation!

 String Data Types